gianni-carbone/STM32encoder/README.md

 ## Description
 Arduino library for the management of rotary encoders with STM32.
 This Arduino library simplifies the use of rotary encoders.
 It works with stm32 platforms.

-With a few lines of code it is possible to instantiate an encoder object and managing its properties and events.
-It is possible to link numeric variables so that they are automatically increased and decreased by knob rotation.
-It is also possible to attach interrupt routines to be executed at each hardware device tick.
-The library also manages the rotation dynamics, calculating the rotation speed and possibly correcting the rate of increase and decrease based on rotation speed.
+This Arduino library makes it easy to use rotary encoders.
+With a few lines of code it is possible to instantiate an encoder object and fully manage it.
+You can link a variable so that it is increased and decreased by turning the knob.
+It is also possible to attach a user defined isr to be executed on each tick of knob.
+Optionally, the library can take into account the rotation dynamics, detecting the speed and correcting the rate of increase in proportion to it.

 The library uses the "encoder mode" features of the advanced timers present in the STM32 mcu.
 Each instantiated object uses (consumes) a timer.
 In general, each STM32 mcu has several timers available that offer the encoder mode, so it is possible to use multiple encoders connected to a single mcu.
 The maximum number of encoders depends on the mcu model.